-The Fund's negative return in 2008 reflects the unusually sharp decline in New Zealand and international equities, including listed real estate.
-New Zealand equities returned - 22.1% and international equities -12.3%.
-Real estate returned -13.2%.
-In contrast, collateralised commodity futures returned an outstanding 73.8%, New Zealand fixed interest returned 9.5% and international fixed interest returned 8.9%.
+The Fund's negative return in 2009 reflects the dramatic decline in New Zealand and international equities, including listed real estate.
+New Zealand equities returned -9.2% and international equities -31.4%.
+Real estate returned -40.6% and collateralised commodity futures -50.9%, largely offsetting the excellent return earned by this asset class in 2008.
+The only asset classes to generate positive returns were fixed interest at 10.2% and global tactical asset allocation at 9.1%.

-Table 4 below compares the pre tax investment returns for each asset class, and for the total Fund, for the financial years ended 30 June 2008 and 2007.
+Table 4 below compares the pre-tax investment returns by asset class and for the total Fund for the financial years ended 30 June 2008 and 2009.

-Table 4 - Pre Tax Investment Returns for each Asset Class and for the Fund, for 2008 and 2007
+Table 4 - Pre Tax Investment Returns for each Asset Class, and for the Fund,for 2009 and 2008